saikotek/python-design-patterns/README.md

 - **Specification**
   - `concept.py`
   - `ex_ecommerce.py`

-Each directory contains a `concept.py` file illustrating the basic concept of the pattern and example files (`ex_*.py`) showing practical implementations.
-This repository serves as a comprehensive reference for understanding and implementing design patterns in Python.

 ## Remarks
 - Most of the examples don't do the real job, they just show how you'd leverage the design pattern in certain use case.<br/>